-All wiring routed to or from the Checkweigher controller must be provided in accordance with National Electrical Code requirements to maintain the NEMA 4X rating of the control enclosure.
-Recommended conduit sizes and wire sizes are noted on controller layout drawing, found in Appendix C at the back of this manual.
+All wiring routed to or from the Checkweigher controller must be provided in accordance with National Electrical Code requirements to maintain the NEMA 4X (IP67) rating of the control enclosure.
+Recommended conduit sizes and wire sizes are noted on controller layout drawing, found at the back of this manual.

-Voltage supply wiring must be routed per instructions found on the controller layout drawing in Appendix C.
+Voltage supply wiring must be routed per instructions found on the controller layout drawing found at the back of this manual.

 The #472 Power supply card located within the Checkweigher controller provides a termination point for supply 110 VAC power and Ground.
 The "Hot" side of the supply voltage (L1) is terminated on the "L1-IN" terminal on the face of the #472 card.
 Voltage is internally routed through a fuse located on the #472 card (F4), and the card's front panel Power On/Off switch.
 A front panel voltage output terminal (L1-OUT) should be used for powering internal I/O cards within the controller.
 Fuses for 5 VDC (F1) and +24 VDC (F2) and -24 VDC (F3), which are voltages used internally on the card rack, are also found on this card.
-Fuse sizes and ratings for the #472 Power Supply card can be found below, and on the schematic drawings in Appendix C. Replace each fuse with the same or equal type of fuse, as noted below:
+Fuse sizes and ratings for the #472 Power Supply card can be found below, and on the schematic drawings at the back of this manual.

+Replace each fuse with the same or equal type of fuse, as noted below: